sjstretton/screwed/08-Inequality.md

 |:--:|
 |*Figure 6.19 -  Capital income displacing labour income*|

 This is consistent with our argument, if housing is closer in nature to land (i.e. non-expandable, local monopoly) than capital.
 To properly test the hypothesis, we'd need to disaggregate the land element from housing (relatively straightforward) and the monopoly element from companies (much less straightforward).
-However, the data is at least broadly supportive of the case suggested by Piketty's economic theory.
+However, the data is at least broadly supportive of the case suggested by Piketty's economic hypothesis.

 # 7.13 Conclusions

-To summarise, economic theory tells us that there are some particular ways in which the wealthy are able to accumulate wealth which we propose to be unfair and unproductive to the economy.: Land, Monopoly, and the interplay between interest rates and asset values.
+To summarise, economic theory tells us that there are some particular ways in which the wealthy are able to accumulate wealth which we propose to be unfair and unproductive to the economy: Land, Monopoly, and the interplay between interest rates and asset values.

 **Land**

 Wealthy people make a large proportion of their wealth through increases in the value of land which they own.
 When we talk about land, we are primarily concerned with the land on which urban buildings stand.
 This is the part of its value associated with *location*.
 Land is fixed in supply, and when certain locations become more desirable (such as London), supply cannot increase to meet demand.

-The result is a localised price increase and the increase in wealth of people who own land in the area in the form of land value.
+The result is a localised price increase and an increase in wealth of people who own land in the area.
 It is important to remember that this value was not created by the landowner, but rather by the people who made the location more desirable.
-These external value drivers include the government for creating transport links, schools and parks; business owners for creating jobs, cafes, shops and services; and the community, by building community-links and atmosphere.
+These external value drivers include the government, by creating transport links, schools, and parks; business owners, by creating jobs, cafes, shops, and services; and the community, by building community-links and cultural ambience.
 All of these creations increase the desirability of the land in a particular location.
 This in turn increases its value.
-Under the UKs current system, the landowner is able to keep this value increase.
+Under the UK's current system, the landowner is able to keep this value increase.

-We believe that this is unfair, as the community as a whole produces the wealth and we propose a Land Value Tax to address this unfairness.
-We go into detail about this topic in Chapter eight.
+We believe this is unfair, since the community as a whole produces the wealth, and we propose a Land Value Tax to address this unfairness.
+We go into detail about this topic in chapter eight.

 **Monopoly**

->*'The head of one of the largest manufacturing firms in the United States said to me recently, "It is not on our ordinary business that we make our money; it is where we can get a monopoly."
-And this, I think, is generally true.'* [@George]
+>*"The head of one of the largest manufacturing firms in the United States said to me recently, "It is not on our ordinary business that we make our money; it is where we can get a monopoly."
+And this, I think, is generally true."* [@George]

 A 'monopoly' is a stranglehold on a particular desired product, asset or service.
-As in the case of landowners, who are themselves a sort of monopolist, the monopolists get rich because of a lack of competitors in the market, which allows them to set any price.
+As in the case of landowners, who are themselves a sort of monopolist, monopolists get rich because of a lack of competitors in the market, which allows them to set nearly any price they like.
 This means that their profits are far above the efficent level that would be set in a freely competitive market.
-Natural monopolies can exist when the economies of scale in running a particular business mean that it is more efficient to be large and carpet market share.
-The figure below summarises these concepts of competition and monopoly.
+Natural monopolies can exist when the economies of scale in running a particular business mean that it is more efficient to be large, and market share is captured on a winner-takes-all basis.
+The figure below summarises concepts of competition and monopoly.

 |![image](OtherPictures/Monopoly.png)|
 |:--:|